haltman-io/mail-forwarding-core/SECURITY.md

 1. Send your question to **[security@haltman.io](mailto:security@haltman.io)**.
 2. Join at one of our public channels, check the list at https://haltman.io/join

-Before writing, check that follow this communication best practices examples.
+Before writing, check that communication best practices examples.

 ❌❌❌❌❌ Avoid empty messages: